Blackstone's Thomson Reuters deal takes fight to Bloomberg

 The private equity firm has agreed to buy a majority stake in Thomson Reuters' financial and risk unit for $17 billion, putting it in direct competition with Bloomberg.

-Bloomberg and Thompson Reuters provide financial data and other services to bankers, investors and regulators.
+Bloomberg and Thomson Reuters provide financial data and other services to bankers, investors and regulators.
 Other smaller companies like FactSet (FDS) also compete in the market.

 Thomson Reuters (TRI) will retain a 45% stake in the data unit.
 The group also owns a major international news operation and a unit that specializes in legal and tax and accounting services.